Western College for Women

-Western College for Women, known at other times as Western Female Seminary, The Western and simply Western College, was a women's and later coed liberal arts college in Oxford, Ohio, between 1855 and 1974.
+Western College for Women, known at other times as Western Female Seminary and simply Western College, was a women's and later coed liberal arts college in Oxford, Ohio, between 1855 and 1974.
 Initially a seminary, it was the host of orientation sessions for the Freedom Summer in 1964.
 It was absorbed by Miami University in 1974 after dwindling finances.
 Now known as the Western Campus of Miami University, it was designated a U.S. Historic district known as the Western Female Seminary Historic District in 1979.

 History

 Western College was founded in 1853 as Western Female Seminary.
 It was a daughter school of Mount Holyoke College in South Hadley, Massachusetts, and its first principal, Helen Peabody, was a Holyoke graduate.
 The college changed its name three times, in 1894 to The Western: A College and Seminary for Women, in 1904 to Western College for Women, and in 1971 to The Western College when the institution became coeducational.

 Western remained an independent women's college until 1970 when it formed a "committee of cooperation" with the adjacent Miami University, which opened enrollment between the colleges on a limited basis.
 This allowed Western students to take classes at Miami and use Miami's computer and hospital facilities, for example, while allowing Miami students access to intramural fields, library space, and cross-country runways on Western grounds.
 Before the 1973–74 school years, both presidents signed an agreement for an affiliation between the two schools.
 In 1974, Western became part of Miami due to financial difficulties.

 On September 17, 1979, 15 buildings and 11 structures from the former Western College were designated the Western Female Seminary Historic District.